Matrices, Characters and Descents: Character formulas and fine sets

-Let $\lambda$ and $\mu$ be partitions of $n$.
-Let $\chi^\lambda$ be the $S_n$-character of the irreducible representation $S^\lambda$, and let $\chi^\lambda_\mu$ be its value on a conjugacy class of cycle type $\mu$.
-The following formula for the irreducible characters is a special case of~\cite[Theorem 4]{Ro2}.
-For a direct combinatorial proof see~\cite{Ra2}.
+Let $\lambda$ be a partition of $n$ and $\mu$ a composition of $n$.
+Let $\chi^\lambda$ be the irreducible $S_n$-character corresponding to $\la$ and, for any $S_n$-character $\chi$, let $\chi_\mu$ be its value on a conjugacy class of cycle type $\mu$.
+The following formula for the values of irreducible characters is a special case of~\cite[Theorem 4]{Ro2}; for a direct combinatorial proof see~\cite{Ra2}.
+Note that a typo in the formulation of~\cite[Theorem 4]{Ro2} was corrected in~\cite{Ra2}.
+Note also that the original statements of all the formulas quoted in this subsection formally assumed that $\mu$ is a partition, but their proofs are actually valid whenever $\mu$ is an arbitrary composition.

-\begin{theorem} \cite[Theorem 4]{Ro2}
+\begin{theorem} \cite[Theorem 4]{Ro2}\cite[Equations (0.2)--(0.4)]{Ra2}